liangcheng-yu/assert-p4/README.md

 If you prefer to use a different version of KLEE, adjustments in the translated C model will be necessary in order to properly display the verification results.

+## Features not supported

+Some features from the P4 language are not supported by `assert-p4` yet.
+We intend to improve and extend the functionalities of this tool.

+The features currently not supported by `assert-p4` are:
+* table annotations
+* ternary matches

 ## Experiments

 The experiments folder is organized into a benchmark and a case\_studies folder.